top of page

 4. Genetic redesigning

-These works will often recognize the sea, biology, and artificial intelligence as man’s next frontiers, and the tales may involve an exploration of non-human intelligence and possibly extraterrestrial archaeology.
+These works will often recognize the sea, biology, and possibly artificial intelligence as man’s next frontiers, and the tales may involve an exploration of non-human intelligence and possibly extraterrestrial archaeology and myth.

 Creative Works